WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod01/0101-Deploy and configure Windows Server Core.md

 1. Scroll down and select the **Telnet Client** checkbox, and then at the top of the list, select **Install**.

-1. To install the Telnet Client, select **Yes**.
+1. To install the telnet client, select **Yes**.

-   >In a few moments, you'll receive a message stating that the Telnet Client installed successfully.
+   >In a few moments, you'll receive a message stating that the telnet client installed successfully.

 1. Close the browser.

-### Task 5: Administer remove servers with Remote PowerShell
+### Task 5: Administer remote servers with Windows PowerShell remoting

 1. On **LON-SVR1**, select **Start**, and then select **Windows PowerShell ISE**.